Smithay/calloop/doc/src/ch02-01-generic.md

 ## Ownership and AsFd wrappers

-Rust 1.63 introduced a concept of file descriptor ownership and borrowing through the `OwnedFd` and `BorrowedFd` types, which are also available on older Rust versions through the `io-lifetimes` crate.
+Rust 1.63 introduced a concept of file descriptor ownership and borrowing through the `OwnedFd` and `BorrowedFd` types.
 The `AsFd` trait provides a way to get a `BorrowedFd` corresponding to a file, socket, etc. while guaranteeing the fd will be valid for the lifetime of the `BorrowedFd`.

 Not all third party crates use `AsFd` yet, and may instead provide types implementing `AsRawFd`. ['AsFdWrapper'](api/calloop/generic/struct.AsFdWrapper.html) provides a way to adapt these types.
 To use this safely, ensure the `AsRawFd` implementation of the type it wraps returns a valid fd as long as the type exists.
 And to avoid an fd leak, it should ultimately be `close`d properly.